Anomalocaris: Paleoecology

-Anomalocaris canadensis lived in the Burgess Shale in relatively great numbers, though comparable fossils have been found elsewhere, suggesting a more expansive range over the Laurentian continent.
+Anomalocaris canadensis lived in the Burgess Shale in relatively great numbers.
 In the Burgess Shale, Anomalocaris is more common in the older sections, notably the Mount Stephen trilobite beds.
-However, in the younger sections, such as the Phyllopod bed, Anomalocaris could reach much greater sizes; roughly twice the size of its older, trilobite bed relatives.
+However, in the younger sections, such as the Phyllopod bed, Anomalocaris could reach much greater sizes—roughly twice the size of its older, trilobite bed relatives.
 These rare giant specimens have previously been referred to a separate species, Anomalocaris gigantea; however, the validity of this species has been called into question, and is currently synonymized to A. canadensis.

 Other unnamed species of Anomalocaris live in vastly different environments.
-For example, Anomalocaris cf. canadensis (JS-1880) lived in the Maotianshan Shales, a shallow tropical sea or even being delta in what is now modern China.
-Anomalocaris cf. canadensis (Emu Bay Shale) lived in a comparable environment; the shallow, tropical waters of Cambrian Australia.
+For example, Anomalocaris cf. canadensis (JS-1880) lived in the Maotianshan Shales, a shallow tropical sea or river delta in what is now modern China.
+Anomalocaris daleyae (Emu Bay Shale) lived in a comparable environment; the shallow, tropical waters of Cambrian Australia.
 The Maotianshan Shale and the Emu Bay Shale are very close in proximity, being separated by a small landmass, far from the Burgess Shale.
-These two locations also included "Anomalocaris" kunmingensis and "Anomalocaris" briggsi respectively, species that previously attributed but taxonomically unlikely to be a member of Anomalocaris nor even Anomalocarididae.
+These two locations also included "Anomalocaris" kunmingensis and "Anomalocaris" briggsi respectively, which are no longer considered anomalocaridids.